Where to Paddle Board in Bend, Oregon

 Where to Paddle Board & Kayak in Bend

-If you’re bringing an inflatable kayak or inflatable paddle board to any of these beautiful spots, make sure to bring a quick-fill electric air pump that can be charged by your car!
-This makes the job of inflating anything soooo much easier, & I love the fact that this particular pump has three different attachments: I haven’t found anything so far that it can’t inflate!
+If you’re bringing an inflatable kayak or paddle board to any of these spots: make sure to bring a quick-fill electric air pump that can be charged in your car!
+This makes inflating anything soooo much easier, & I love the fact that this particular pump has three different attachments: I haven’t found anything that it can’t inflate!Â

 xoxo Noelia